igemsoftware2021/TAU_Israel/README.md

 ### Step 2
 Run the image: `docker run -p 5000:5000 igemtau21/communique python main.py`
+### Step 3
+Copy the following http to your browser: http://127.0.0.1:5000/

-#### Recommended installation: dowload and un-tar the 'communique_install.tar' file, and follow the supplied user guide
+#### Recommended installation: dowload and unzip the 'communique_install.rar' file, and follow the supplied user guide
+You may used the example data supplied in order to get familiar with our software.